What if... in front of others, you could actually enjoy singing, and move people?

 “When performing with my ukulele club, I used to be nervous and couldn’t play with conviction.
 I followed one of Linor’s stage fright workshops.
 Meeting her triggered the desire in me to take up singing.

-I’m introverted, not one to take the stage.
 It used to be my conviction that singing is something that other people do, not me.
 I trusted Linor, I felt comfortable with her.
 At first the exercises felt a bit unnatural.
 But as the results came, singing started to get actually really fun.

 When my brother prepared for his wedding, I let myself be persuaded to perform.
 Linor gave me performance exercises.
 For example, in one exercise I had to sing for her while she as an audience member played distracted.
 My task was to draw her back in.
-This turned out to be a life saving exercises.
+This turned out to be a life saving exercise.
 At the wedding, as I started my song, many people were talking.
 Without the exercise I might have gotten discouraged or silent.
 Now I just kept singing and drew them in.

 After the performance I got nice compliments but what I care most about is putting my feeling into something that I care about."